KDE/documentation-docs-kdenlive-org/getting_started/installation.rst

 .. _automatically_check_for_updates:

 Automatically Check for Updates
-Automatically Check for Updates
 -------------------------------

 .. .. .. versionadded:: 24.02

-Kdenlive automatically checks at startup for updates based on the app version (no network connection needed) Kdenlive automatically checks at startup for updates based on the app version (no network connection needed)
+Kdenlive automatically checks at startup for updates based on the app version (no network connection needed)

 .. figure:: /images/getting_started/kdenlive2402_check-for-update.webp